 Development Costs: WordPress tends to work great for categories like small-to-medium businesses, eCommerce, publications, startups, and nonprofits.
 WordPress can address these needs at lower development costs.

 There are a few advantages that both platforms share equally.
 For example, both Drupal and WordPress offer eCommerce capabilities and are redesigned to be more platform-agnostic.
-Similarly, you can decouple Drupal as well as WordPress.
+Similarly, you can target="_self">decouple Drupal as well as WordPress.
 The drupal site can act as a content API server on the first day itself, while REST API is now bundled in the WordPress core for developers to experiment and use it in a decoupled way.

 While WordPress can be useful for small enterprises having limited resources, Drupal is the perfect choice for large enterprises.
 If you’re the latter one, you should consider migrating to Drupal right now.
 Click here to gain a complete overview of Drupal migration.